-With a metal cast of a dead bird in hand and a quizzical look on my face, I turned to find an old man clutching his cane behind me with a twinkle in his eye.
-It was my grandfather’s funeral, a man with whom I didn’t think I had much in common, but now I was intrigued, perhaps I was wrong…
+With a metal cast of a dead bird in hand and a quizzical look on my face, I turned to find an old man clutching his cane with a twinkle in his eye.
+We were at my grandfather’s funeral--a man with whom I didn’t think I had much in common.
+Perhaps, I had been wrong.

-I left that night with a big smile on my face, realizing that I had more in common with my grandfather than I thought and that distilling was in my blood.
+I left that night with a sense of contentment, realizing that I had more in common with my grandfather than I thought.
+Distilling was in my blood.

 Brandy, by definition, is an alcohol made from fruit.
 And a good brandy takes time.
 It requires attention, subtle changes, quiet reflections, years of hopefully gentle misgivings, a little luck and a lot of tasting.
 A whole lot of tasting.